tale-toul/Harbor/Readme.md

 storage](https://docs.docker.com/registry/configuration/#storage)

-This configuration changes must be made before the **install.sh** script is run, otherwise the configuration that will be used is the one using the local filesystem as storage backend.
+This configuration changes must be made before the **install.sh** script is run, otherwise the configuration that will be used is the one for the local filesystem as storage backend.

 The access and secret keys should belong to an AWS user (lenan) with just enough